 Incoming Students: What to Expect

 Congratulations!
-Welcome to the MSHA Program at the University of Illinois at Urbana-Champaign (U of I).
-We hope that the information and resources provided on this page will answer some of the questions you may have about attending U of I as a graduate student.
+Welcome to the MPH Program at the University of Illinois at Urbana-Champaign (U of I).
+While you can always email us if you need help, we hope that the information and resources provided on this page will answer some of the questions you may have about attending U of I as a graduate student.

 This document from the graduate college provides you information regarding: